alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/data-cleaning-101.md

 - [ ] Duplicate participants removed (e.g., by Prolific ID — people occasionally complete a study twice)

   > Note: Normally, we would select "Prevent Multiple Submissions" on Prolific, which would avoid this issue.
-However, if you collected data through social media, this is worth checking.
+However, if you collected data through social media sampling, this is worth checking.

 - [ ] Data has been anonymised, anonymised raw data has been written into a .csv file

+> Note: Anonymisation entails 1) replacing your ProlificID column with random ParticipantIDs and 2) ensuring comments in open-text responses do not contain any identifying information

 - [ ] Qualtrics identifying/metadata columns (e.g., "LocationLatitude", "LocationLongitude") have been removed
 - [ ] Column headers renamed to be interpretable
 - [ ] 'Prefer not to say' responses coded as NAs
 - [ ] Variables have been appropriately coded — categorical variables as factors, numeric variables as numeric
 - [ ] Participants who failed attention checks have been removed
+- [ ] Participants who failed bot checks have been removed

+> Note: When you implement a Captcha question in Qualtrics, they don't actually allow the participant to proceed in the survey unless they complete it successfully, so this does not require checking.
+However, if you've implemented other bot checks (e.g., authenticity checks on Prolific, enabling bot checks in Qualtrics), you should remove participants who are shown to be highly likely to be bots.

 - [ ] Sample size before and after exclusions recorded, along with how many exclusions can be attributed to each step
 - [ ] Any reverse-coding of items that is required has been done
+- [ ] Pivot clean data to long format (typically required for most analyses)
 - [ ] Clean data has been written into a .csv file

+## Before sharing your cleaning code:
+- [ ] Ensure your code script itself does not contain identifying information (e.g., filtering out participants by ProlificID)
+- [ ] You have the following files
+  > Anonymised, minimally processed raw data file
+  > Anonymised, cleaned data (you can choose to share a wide and long version separately, if you want to be extra nice)
+  > Cleaning script .rmd